Links and Resources

 - GIRES (Gender Identity Research and Education Society)

 The focus of GIRES is on people who experience atypical gender identity development, especially trans people, whether or not they are also affected by L,G,B or I issues.

 Formerly known as the Institute for Intersex Children and the Law, AIC undertakes a coordinated strategy of legal advocacy for the rights of children with intersex conditions or DSDs.

-For 40 years, NARAL Pro-Choice America has been the United States' leading advocate for privacy and a woman's right to choose.
+For over 40 years, NARAL Pro-Choice America has been the United States' leading advocate for privacy and a woman's right to choose.
 With more than one million members and supporters, NARAL Pro-Choice America is fighting to protect the pro-choice values of freedom and privacy.

 - Electronic Journal of Human Sexuality

 - Guide to Getting It On